zach-chai/fakebook/README.md

 # fakebook
-An app to manage fakebooks written in ruby
+An app to manage fakebooks with the purpose of practicing raw sqlite queries